Chocomunk/grand-theft-avery-2022/averyos/README.md

     back to the AveryOS backend.
 - Puzzles
   - [ ] Make tutorial puzzle
-  - [ ] Write a function to convert an adjacency matrix and a list of names to a FS graph.
+  - [x] Write a function to convert an adjacency matrix and a list of names to a FS graph.
-- File System
-  - [ ] Keep track of whether nodes are visited.
-    - Also consider keeping track of whether all of a node's connections are visited (both child+parent? or separately?)
 - GUI
   - [ ] Make all the margins/padding line up
   - Terminal GUI